avetkhachoyan/temperature-scraper/README.md

 Data flow is a pull event made by application (TS) from an online resource - <https://wttr.in> , push event made by TS into IPFS and Kafka, pull event made by MariaDB from Kafka.

 ### Infrastructure architecture
-Herein is a brief overview with a references to application and configuration files.
+Herein is a brief overview with references to application and configuration files.
 Application and related infrastructure runs at k8s cluster, all moving parts are organized under "temperature-scraper" namespace - `ts_env_bootstrap/k8s_ts-env.yaml`.
 Cluster's scalability is set to HPA per `ts_env_bootstrap/k8s_hpa.yaml`.
 Application - `temperature-scraper.sh` is wrapped into Docker image per `ts_app_ipfs.Dockerfile`.
 Cities; to scrape temperature data from; are listed in `ts_City.txt`.
 TS image runs as per k8s scheduler; configured in `ts_env_bootstrap/k8s_cronjob.yaml` .
 Kafka and MariaDB configurations are combined into `kafka` and `mariadb` folders respectively.
 Database schema is described in `mariadb\ts-db.sql` ; structured per ***Database Schema***

 | Field          | Type         | Null | Key | Default             | Extra                         |